AynmShawn4/Quadris/README.md

 # Quadris

-A tetris like 2D game
+A Tetris like 2D game

 Implemented in C++.
 Originally it had 2 modes(graphical and text as shown in the pictures), also the game is non-real, blocks would only move when user input different instructions.